Greek Beef Wellingtons (Single Serve)

-These single-serve Ground Lamb Wellingtons are both impressive and super easy to make.
-Inspired by Greek souzouki, they are packed with bold flavors and transform budget-friendly ground lamb into an elegant main dish.
+These single-serve Greek Beef Wellingtons are both impressive and super easy to make.
+Inspired by Greek souzouki, they are packed with bold flavors and transform budget-friendly ground beef into an elegant main dish.
 Perfect for an easy weeknight dinner or special occasion such as Easter.

-Just like my lamb dinner pie or Italian lamb meatballs, using ground meat makes this dish incredibly fast to prepare in 35 minutes flat.
-It also takes the pressure off to get the meat “just right” as ground lamb is more forgiving.
+Just like my dinner pie, using ground meat makes this dish incredibly fast to prepare in 35 minutes flat.
+It also takes the pressure off to get the meat “just right” as ground meat is more forgiving.

 Serve them with a fresh tzatziki sauce, harissa yogurt, and a simple salad such as my Insalata Mista for a complete meal.

-If you loved this Greek Lamb Wellington Recipe or any other recipe on my website, please leave a 🌟 star rating below.
+If you loved this Beef Wellington Recipe or any other recipe on my website, please leave a 🌟 star rating below.
 Thank you!

 Ingredients